Google Cloud external TCP/UDP Network Load Balancing (after this referred to as Network Load Balancing) is a regional, non-proxied load balancer.

 - Unfragmented packets are handled normally in all configurations.

-- UDP packets may become fragmented before reaching GCP.
+- UDP packets may become fragmented before reaching Google Cloud.
 Intervening networks may wait for all fragments to arrive before forwarding them, causing delay, or may drop fragments.
-GCP does not wait for all fragments; it forwards each fragment as soon as it arrives.
+Google Cloud does not wait for all fragments; it forwards each fragment as soon as it arrives.

 NONE(5-tuple affinity), the subsequent fragments may be dropped because the load balancer cannot calculate the 5-tuple hash.

-- If Target Pools session affinity is set to
+- If the target pools session affinity is set to

 If you expect fragmented UDP packets, do the following: